WORKING WITH TUFTS SUPPORT SERVICES

 Are calls to TSS recorded?

-TSS does not record phone conversations, though we are planning to monitor some calls to ensure our staff provide a high level of service and provide accurate information.
+TSS does record inbound phone conversations and we also monitor some calls to ensure our staff provide a high level of service and provide accurate information.

 What if TSS cannot resolve my issue right away?
 Can I look up the status of my case?